steffenwiegand/entain/racing/README.md

 - **vsible** - represents whether or not the race is visible.
 - **advertised_start_time** - is the time the race is advertised to run.

-The ListRaces request takes an optional filter parameter.
+The ListRaces request takes an optional filter, orderBy parameter.
 You can specify the meetingIds within an array of integers and/or a showVisibleOnly boolean flag. **See examples below...**

 Curl request with no filter
 ```bash